 Evidence of negative connections may include behaviors that:

 - Focus on people’s flaws rather than finding the good in others.
-You see it in disagreements that subtly diminish or attempt to one-up an employee.
+You see it in disagreements that subtly diminish or attempt to one-up a peer.

 - Exclude people who differ rather then embrace cultural differences.
-It may be as simple as ignoring other races at work, or as serious as denying promotions unfairly.
+It may be as simple as ignoring other races in your team, or as serious as denying access deliberately.

 Evidence of positive connections include behaviors that add to meaningful lives:

 - Encourage others consistently and seek the best in peers.
 Leaders who support, let go of people’s flaws, advance others’ talents, and promote trust.

 - Gives resources and assistance to promote onto well-being.
 Leaders who practice generosity rather than fall for power, self seeking or greed.